Compute Finance is in early access.

 The Solution

-The CPI is a weighted basket of 12 AI models across 4 providers (OpenAI, Anthropic, Google, xAI) that produces a single, verifiable unit of account: the Standard Compute Unit (SCU).
-The SCU represents the USD cost of a reference workload — 1,000 input tokens + 500 output tokens — averaged across the full basket.
+The CPI is an equal-weighted basket of 19 AI models across 9 providers that produces a single, verifiable unit of account: the Standard Compute Unit (SCU).
+The SCU represents the USD cost of a reference workload, 1,000 input tokens + 500 output tokens, taken as the geometric mean across the full basket.

 Key Properties

-- Diversified — Twelve models across four providers prevent any single provider from dominating the index.
+- Diversified — 19 models across 9 providers prevent any single provider from dominating the index.

 Basket Composition